 The Russia Investigations: 'Putin's Fine.
 He's Fine.
-We're All Fine.'
+We're All Fine'

 Lightning rod

 Strzok is the centerpiece of Republicans' campaign that the whole Russia imbroglio is baseless.
-His frank anti-Trump text messages with former FBI lawyer Lisa Page embarrassed the Justice Department and may mean even more trouble for Strzok in particular if he is formally disciplined by the FBI or worse.
+His frank anti-Trump text messages with former FBI lawyer Lisa Page embarrassed the Justice Department and may mean even more trouble for Strzok, in particular if he is formally disciplined by the FBI or worse.

 Strzok and Page sent each other thousands of text messages on their official U.S. government mobile phones about their frank political opinions on Hillary Clinton, Bernie Sanders and, most famously, Trump.
-They were not fans of the candidate in 2016, to put it mildly, and most importantly, talked amongst themselves about using their official powers to "stop" Trump from being elected.
+They were not fans of the Republican candidate in 2016, to put it mildly, and talked about using their official powers to "stop" Trump from being elected.

-That, for Trump and his supporters, is evidence that undergirds their broader case about the whole Russia investigation being a conspiracy by "deep state" insiders — a scheme so nefarious it permitted its victim to be elected and inaugurated and then take office.
+That, for Trump and his supporters, supports their broader case about the whole Russia investigation being a conspiracy by "deep state" insiders — a scheme so nefarious it permitted its victim to be elected and inaugurated and then take office.

 But even if the conspiracy theory doesn't make sense, the political opinions espoused by Strzok and Page really have tarnished the image of the FBI at a time when Trump's allies were looking for political weapons against it and the broader Justice Department.
-So Republicans want as much time on TV as they can get to fustigate Strzok, and he understands that.
+So Republicans want as much time on TV as they can get to castigate Strzok, and he understands that.

 Turning the tables

 At the same time, Strzok and his attorney evidently feel this might be a real chance to get their story out.
-Strzok could even try to turn the tables on his interlocutors: open with contrition, acknowledge the findings of the Inspector General's office and then rely on Democrats to carry him through.
+Strzok could even try to turn the tables on his interlocutors: open with contrition, acknowledge the findings of the inspector general's office and then rely on Democrats to carry him through.

-Strzok would be the first person as closely involved with the Russia investigation as he was to talk to Congress.
+Strzok would be the most closely involved with the Russia investigation to talk to Congress.
 His story and political opinions are not news anymore.
 What he says about the investigation might be.

 Another reason Strzok and his camp might have calculated that it's smart to appear on Thursday: simple counterprogramming.
-All of Washington, D.C., and much of the country will likely be preoccupied with the announcement that President Trump has scheduled the night before about who he's nominating to the Supreme Court.
+All of Washington, D.C., and much of the country will likely be preoccupied with the announcement that Trump has scheduled for earlier in the week about his nominee to the Supreme Court.

 Compared to a story of that magnitude, even Strzok v.
 House Republicans may get lost in the noise.

-Note: A previous version of this story incorrectly said President Trump's Supreme Court announcement is scheduled for the night before the joint House committee meeting set for Thursday.
-The Supreme Court announcement is scheduled for Monday.